Under One Roof

-What’s more, this state-of-the-art facility will exponentially enhance our ability to offer exceptional interdisciplinary research and scholarship experiences.
-The new building will match the outstanding caliber of our nationally acclaimed academic programs while significantly improving our efforts to attract and recruit the best and brightest students and faculty.
-It will be a visible reflection of the college’s and VCU’s commitment to preparing students to be the very best in their chosen fields.
+What’s more, this state-of-the-art facility enhances our ability to offer exceptional interdisciplinary research and scholarship experiences.
+The building matches the outstanding caliber of our nationally acclaimed academic programs while significantly improving our efforts to attract and recruit the best and brightest students and faculty.
+It is a visible reflection of the college’s and VCU’s commitment to preparing students to be the very best in their chosen fields.

-Because the new building will provide more square footage for students, enrollment is expected to increase by 10 percent.
-That means even more highly skilled, highly trained graduates available to improve patient outcomes in Virginia and beyond.
+The CHP building provides more square footage for students and is leading to an increased enrollment.
+This means even more highly skilled, highly trained graduates available to improve patient outcomes in Virginia and beyond.

 Highlights by floor